 4. Graham Number

-HRS is trading at a discount to only 1.) above.
+HRS is trading at a discount to 1.), 2.) and 3.) above.
 Since HRS's tangible book value is not meaningful, a Graham number can not be calculated.
-The stock is trading at a 86.0% premium to its calculated fair value of $27.53.
-HRS did not earn any Stars in this section since it is trading at a fair value.
+The stock is trading at a 35.4% discount to its calculated fair value of $68.76.
+HRS earned a Star in this section since it is trading at a fair value.

 Dividend Analytical Data: In this section there are three possible Stars and three key metrics, see page 2 of the linked PDF for a detailed description: